hove-io/navitia/documentation/navitia.io/source/integration.rst

 ******

 This api search in public transport objects via their names.
-It returns, in addition of classic objects, a collection of :ref:`place`.
+It returns, in addition of classic objects, a collection of `place`_.

 .. warning::
     There is no pagination for this api